Code generation – Overview

 Another issue with code generation is the need define output options that aren't part of the schema.
 These include fields like package prefixes, namespace information, and so on that aren't part of your API definition but need to be passed to the generator to render the client code correctly.

-Normally, API producers hard-code these options in their Protobuf files, but they are really API consumer concerns.
+Normally, API producers hard-code these options in their Protobuf files, but they're actually API consumer concerns.

 Using managed mode allows consumers to easily use smart defaults for these options or override them in the buf.gen.yaml